Mother arrested after 3 children found slain in Los Angeles

 LOS ANGELES (AP) — The mother of three children — all under the age of 5 — found slain inside a Los Angeles apartment Saturday morning has been arrested, police said.

-Liliana Carrillo, 30, was arrested in Tulare County, about 200 miles (322 kilometers) north of Los Angeles.
+Liliana Carrillo, 30, was arrested in Tulare County, about 200 miles north of Los Angeles.
 It wasn’t immediately known if she had a lawyer who could speak on her behalf.

 The children’s grandmother returned home from work and found their bodies and the mother missing, Los Angeles police Lt.
 Raul Jovel said.